Is the average dog life expectancy increasing? Find some fantastic advice for helping your dog live longer, as well as great Canine health care tips!

 Fortunately, not all variables are out of a pet parent’s control.

 Here are “10 Tips for Happy Golden Pet Years” from the ASPCA to help your dog live longer, healthier and more comfortably.

 - Keep your dog or cat at an average weight.
 You should be able to feel, but not see their ribs.

 - There’s no such thing as puppy fat.
 Keep puppies slim not chubby.

 - Well-trained dogs should learn hand signals for sit, down and come at an early age.
 This way, if hearing loss happens later, your dog will still be able to follow direction.

 - Keep your pet active with scheduled exercise and playtime to keep muscles strong to help manage mobility and pain around arthritic joints.

-For more expert insights on why our pets are living longer and the rest of the top ten list, check out this interesting article from msnbc.com.
+For more expert insights on why our pets are living longer and how to help them do so, check out this interesting article from nbcnews.com.